FrederiqueRetsema/argocd-ephemeral-access-plugin-servicenow/README.md

-You will always have one label that is used by the Ephemeral Access Extension to indicate that this application should be under control of the extension and another label that is used by the ServiceNow plugin to know which CI should be checked and which changes should be received.
+You will always have one label that is used by the Ephemeral Access Extension to indicate that this application should be under control of the extension and another label that is used by the ServiceNow plugin to know which CI should be checked and which changes should be requested.

 You can change settings if you like, you can look at all the settings on the
 ![settings](./SETTINGS.md) page.